Patellar Tendonitis – Jumper’s Knee Causes, Prevention & Rehabilitation

 - Intolerable pain because of fissures or tears that require surgical intervention.

 Professional medical care is advised in case of worsening pain and/or swelling.
 If symptoms persist for more than a few days or if the lack of mobility affects daily activities you should seek medical attention.
 You should provide your doctor with all the possible information, so he can correctly assess your injury.
-It’s very important in the case of knee injuries, more precisely injuries regarding the patellar tendon because often times, diagnosis are erroneously put.
+It’s very important in the case of knee injuries, more precisely injuries regarding the patellar tendon because often times, diagnosis is erroneously put.
 It’s very important to get the correct diagnosis as an incorrect diagnosis can lead to further complication because of the different treatments.

 Diagnosing Patellar Tendonitis